skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 During the journey they see more traffic on the road.
 Some are single horsemen, speeding past them without a word; doubtless Alidian messengers of some sort.
 They also see merchants and other travelers heading both north and south.
-Thet can sense they are drawing nearer to the capital city to the south.
+They can sense they are drawing nearer to the capital city to the south.

 After midday the road turns east.
 Directly south is a vast expanse of